sfuhrm/openssl4j/README.md

 * Functionality: There are some algorithms available in OpenSSL4J that are not available in the normal SUN crypto provider.

+## Restrictions

+* MessageDigest restriction: The current milestone only contains MessageDigest algorithms.
+* Restricted platforms: The code uses dynamic linking to an object library on the machine.
+  Native object code within the JAR file is used for binding the Java code to the native code.
+  There is a restricted amount of platforms supported (see below).

 ## Usage

 ### Dynamic security provider configuration